brandonhilkert/sucker_punch/README.md

 ## Backwards Compatibility

-The syntax to enqueue an asynchronous background job has changed from:
+In version `~> 2.0.0`, the syntax to enqueue an asynchronous background job has changed from:

 ```ruby
 LogJob.new.async.perform(...)